It seems you are offline. Please check your connection and try again.

 Does it really cost nothing to receive a code here?

 Yes.
-Pick a line, send your code to it, and read the message on this page.
+Pick a number, send your code to it, and read the message on this page.
 There is no charge and no account.

 Can other people see my messages?

-On a shared line, yes.
+On a shared number, yes.
 The feed is open to everyone, so keep it for casual sign ups and never for anything personal.

 Will it work for WhatsApp?

-Often not on a shared line, since WhatsApp blocks public numbers.
-For a reliable code, Try a private line that no one else has used.
+Often not on a shared number, since WhatsApp blocks public numbers.
+For a reliable code, Try a private number that no one else has used.

 How long does the SMS take to arrive?

 Usually under a minute.
 Refresh the feed once or twice.
-If nothing lands after a few tries, the app is blocking shared lines.
+If nothing lands after a few tries, the app is blocking shared numbers.

 Do I need to sign up or give an email?

 No. The service asks for nothing from you.
-You just pick a line and watch for the code.
+You just pick a number and watch for the code.

 Are these real Dutch numbers?